Masons' Arms – Sunderland

 I would guess the jug below is c1830, and belongs to the Scott and Sons partnership at Southwick, which Baker says ran from 1829 to 1841.
 These jugs with distinctive flower motif collars appear with transfers inscribed 'Scott Southwick'.

 A similar Scott jug with flowered collar, and a 'Jack on a Cruise' transfer.
+The mug below it has a weaker imprint of the transfer, but similar enamelling.
+There is no frog inside it.

 Scott Brothers & Co – plate 1